kschan0214/sepia.documentation/docs/method/weightings.rst

 How does SEPIA compute the weights before v1?
 ---------------------------------------------

-Before v1, SEPIA utilises also the inverse of the feidl map standard deviation map as the weights, but the normalisation is different and more primitive.
+Before v1, SEPIA utilises also the inverse of the field map standard deviation map as the weights, but the normalisation is different and more primitive.

 Step 1
 ^^^^^^